 SAP Business One Cloud (OnDemand or On Premise?)
 Which is best for my business?20 Jul 2012 | by Natalie

 Everyone is talking Cloud – small companies, SME’s and large corporates.
-Initially the focus was mostly based on e-mail, MS Office and CRM applications in the Cloud but more recently everyone is asking the question – “should I put my business management solution into the Cloud?”.
+Initially, the focus was mostly based on e-mail, MS Office and CRM applications in the Cloud but more recently everyone is asking the question – “should I put my business management solution into the Cloud?”.
 The team at Leverage talks to hundreds of potential and current customers every year.
-Over the past three years we have noticed a huge increase in the number of customers asking about Cloud.
+Over the past three years, we have noticed a huge increase in the number of customers asking about Cloud.
 Three years ago approximately 5% of prospective customers asked if Cloud was an option for their business management solutions.
 Today that number has grown to approximately 50%.

-Choice is a great thing – On-Premise or Cloud.
+The choice is a great thing – On-Premise or Cloud.
 So how do I decide which is the right option for my business?
 There is no right or wrong answer.
 Companies should assess their own requirements.
 There are a number of factors to consider when deciding between On-Premise or Cloud for your business management solution including:

-- Current IT infrastructure – do you have the necessary IT skills in place to manage a server, back-up and infrastructure?
+- Current IT infrastructure – do you have the necessary IT skills in place to manage a server, backup and infrastructure?
 For most SME’s this role is an outsourced role or an additional level of responsibility given to the Financial Manager.
-With a Cloud based solution a lot of the hardware and infrastructure headache is taken away as your solution provider takes care of hardware and infrastructure.
+With a Cloud-based solution, a lot of the hardware and infrastructure headache is taken away as your solution provider takes care of hardware and infrastructure.
 But let’s not forget that you are still paying a monthly fee for this infrastructure.

-- Growth plans – Cloud based pricing avoids the need for upfront investment in software licenses.
+- Growth plans – Cloud-based pricing avoids the need for upfront investment in software licenses.
 The advantage is that you can add users as your business grows.
 This will however increase your monthly costs as your business grows and you add new licenses.

 - Functional requirements – if your functional requirements are relatively simple then Cloud makes sense – turn on the software licences, configure the system and do some training.
-But what if your requirements include integration to third party applications, development work or an industry specific solution?
-This might be more challenging to achieve in a cloud based environment.
+But what if your requirements include integration to third-party applications, development work or an industry-specific solution?
+This might be more challenging to achieve in a cloud-based environment.

 - Cash flow – quite simply put – you can save on your cash flow by paying the monthly Cloud based fee rather than making an upfront investment in software.
 The potential downside is that you will be required to add to that monthly fee each time you purchase new software.

 - Tax – best to talk to your tax adviser/accountant about this.
 There are different tax treatments for upfront software investment vs monthly payments.

-- Internet access – what sort of connection speeds can you get, what guaranteed up time and at what cost?
+- Internet access – what sort of connection speeds can you get, what guaranteed uptime and at what cost?
 Some remote areas in Australia still struggle for reliable, fast internet.
 If the connection lacks speed or reliability then Cloud is not an option.

-- Distributed Vs central business model – a distributed business model lends itself to the Cloud based options – add new users in any location and you can simply get them connected to the internet and start processing.
-No need to set-up expensive IT infrastructure in each location.
+- Distributed Vs central business model – a distributed business model lends itself to the Cloud-based options – add new users in any location and you can simply get them connected to the internet and start processing.
+No need to set up expensive IT infrastructure in each location.

 So what’s the answer – Cloud or on-premise?
 As you can see there is no correct or incorrect answer.
 Review your requirements as a business and your unique circumstances before deciding.
-What is clear is that SAP has you covered either way – SAP Business One for the traditional on premise solution or SAP Business One Cloud.
+What is clear is that SAP has you covered either way – SAP Business One for the traditional on-premise solution or SAP Business One Cloud.